bleyerj/dolfinx_materials/demos/jax/elastoplasticity/plane_elastoplasticity.md

 qmap.register_gradient(material.gradient_names[0], strain(u))
 ```

-We can then use the abstract flux field `"Stress"` to define the weak formulation in small strain conditions and use `qmap.derivative` to define the associated tangent form using AutoDiff.
+We can then use the abstract flux field `"stress"` to define the weak formulation in small strain conditions and use `qmap.derivative` to define the associated tangent form using AutoDiff.

 ```{code-cell} ipython3
 du = ufl.TrialFunction(V)